dthomas601/fuzzing_tutorial/3_Exercises/Exercise_1/README.md

 * -i - input directory with starting corpus
 * -o - output directory for minimized files
 * $HOME/fuzzing_libexif/install/bin/exif - This is the tool that is being fuzzed
-* @@ - This marks the the location in the target’s command line where the input file name should be placed
+* @@ - this marks the location in the target’s command line where the input file name should be placed

 The results should look something like the following: